tomexiskandar/bintang/README.rst

 :conn: pyodbc database connection
 :table: the table name in the sql database
 :columns: If a dictionary then a columns mapping where the key is sql column (destination) and the value is bintang columns (source).
 If a list, column mapping will be created automatically assuming source columns and destination columns are the same.
-If not provided it assumes that user want to export all the columns from the table.
+If not provided it assumes that user wants to insert all the columns from the table.
 :schema: the schema name the sql table belongs to.
 :method: 'prep' to use prepared statement (default) or 'string' to use sql string.
 To avoid sql injection, never use string method when the datasource is external or not known.
 :max_rows: maximum rows per batch insert.
 Allowed value would be from 1 to 1000.
 Insert more then 1 record when using prep require all data in a column to use the same type, otherwise will raise error.